After downplaying Russia-Ukraine conflict, Tucker Carlson shifts his tone on Putin: ‘He is to blame’

 “We can say that Vladimir Putin is at fault for what happened last night.
 But then what?”

-He added: “Once conflict starts, especially when that conflict is televised, it’s really hard to know what happens next.
+Carlson added: “Once conflict starts, especially when that conflict is televised, it’s really hard to know what happens next.
 So, anyone who thinks the invasion of Ukraine couldn’t become a world war either lacks imagination or is lying to you.
 It certainly could become a world war.”

 Timothy Bella contributed to this report.